Thursday, September 11, 2025

 During the 1940 Exodus, my grandparents escaped the invasion of Western Europe in a taxi, traveling from Brussels to Montreuil-sur-mer, a trip that normally took three hours, but took them 2 weeks.
 Most refugees were on foot or bicycles; cars, while there were enough of them to clog the roads (particularly after being abandoned due to lack of fuel), they were comparatively rare.
 However, my grandfather had several serious issues to deal with: his wife was one week postpartum, his father was elderly, and his mother was late middle-aged and had tuberculosis.
 I imagine that he felt there were only two choices: either stay in Brussels as it fell to the Nazis, or find transport that would allow them to ride.
 They took the second option, but probably should have taken the first, given that they ended up returning to Brussels six weeks later.

 Anyway, they needed an eight-seat taxi: seven adult passengers and one child (plus a newborn, but she rode on my grandmother's lap).
 There weren't that many taxis in 1940 that carried 8 passengers.
 There were a few American models that did, and a few of them were imported (primarily to southeastern Europe), but they were uncommon in Belgium and France.
-I did find two eight-seat European models, though: the Volvo PV 802 and the Peugeot 402 Limousine Familiale.
+I did find two eight-seat European models, though: the Volvo PV 802 and the Peugeot 402 Familiale.
 Both are essentially six-seaters, but with additional seating that could fold out as needed.

 Click on any photo to enlarge.